 Itâ€™s shocking that I even managed to make two friends.
 Marie was an equally awkward girl who shared with me her passion for Duran Duran and TV, and Eve was a girl who lived in the Section 8 apartments across the street from the school who had a strong aversion to bathing.

 Most days were hell.
-Due to the overall lack of appropriate supervision, recesses were spent dodging Dana, Rose, and Regina.
+Due to the overall lack of appropriate supervision, recesses were spent dodging Tammy, Lisa, and Gina.
 It was exhausting.
 I still have a negative Pavlovian reaction to recess bells.
 But this is when I noticed THEM.
 At the furthest most point from the elementary and middle schools were two sun cracked tennis courts with a large graffiti-covered back wall.
 This is where the smokers hung out.

 One plus one was start smoking NOW.
-I envisioned Dana approaching me from behind.
+I envisioned Tammy approaching me from behind.
 I would turn around, in slow motion of course, cigarette blazing between my awesome lips.